CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 ## How do I define cron jobs for my application?

-This feature is currently only available for PHP, Python and Ruby applications.
-See [Cron Configuration File](/php/php-apps/#cron-configuration-file) for more information.
+See [Cron Configuration File](/commons/crons/) for more information.

 ## How many active requests can my app serve at one time?